Computation of Maximal Determinants of Binary Circulant Matrices: Some conjectures

-After our computations were completed, we found an explanation for the cases $n=15$ and $n=35$.
+After our computations were completed, we discovered an explanation for the cases $n=15$ and $n=35$.
 In each case $n$ has the form $p(p+2)$, where $p$ and $p+2$ are both prime.
-Such $n$ are covered by case (2) of the following theorem, which we quote (with a change in notation) from Kotsireas {et al.\ }\cite{KKS06}.
-Note that a ``circulant core'' of order $n$ refers to a $\{0,1\}$-circulant matrix of order $n$ which can be used to construct a Hadamard matrix of order $n+1$ using the correspondence between $\{0,1\}$-matrices and $\{\pm1\}$-matrices described in~\S1.
+Such $n$ are covered by case (2) of the following theorem, which we quote (with a slight change in notation) from~\cite{KKS06}.
+Note that a ``circulant core'' of order $n$ refers to a $\{0,1\}$-circulant matrix of order $n$ which can be used to construct a Hadamard matrix of order $n+1$ using the correspondence between $\{0,1\}$-matrices and $\{\pm1\}$-matrices described in~\S1. \begin{theorem}[Hadamard circulant core construction] A Hadamard matrix of order $n+1$ with circulant core of order $n$ exists if \begin{itemize} \item[(1)] $n \equiv 3 \bmod 4$ is a prime; \item[(2)] $n = p(p+2)$, where $p$ and $p+2$ are prime; \item[(3)] $n = 2^k-1$, where $k$ is a positive integer; or \item[(4)] $n = 4k^2 + 27$, where $k$ is a positive integer and $n$ is a prime. \end{itemize} \end{theorem} \begin{proof} Case (1) is due to Paley~\cite{Paley33}; case (2) is due to Stanton and Sprott~\cite{Stanton58} and also Whiteman~\cite{Whiteman62}; case (3) is due to Singer~\cite{Singer38}; and case (4) is due to Hall~\cite[Theorem 2.2]{Hall56}. \end{proof}